 If you’ve ever heard a story about gerbils eating each other, I imagine you’d be pretty horrified.
 Believe it or not, despite being a major taboo for humans, cannibalism in the animal kingdom is surprisingly common.
 It can be pretty disconcerting to think about but many species do eat their own kind.
 You may also want to know if gerbils eat their own poop.

-So, do gerbis eat each other?
-As awful as it sound to us as Humans, yes Gerbils are cannibals and do eat each other.
+So, do gerbils eat each other?
+As awful as it sounds to us as humans, yes gerbils are cannibals and do eat each other.
 It is a totally natural and instinctive act to them for several reasons such as food shortage, removing the dead from predators or even mating purposes.
 Gerbil mothers are even known to eat their own offspring.